Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices

 The WTP values for the different attributes are reported in Table~\ref{tab:models_no_info_WTP}.
-To facilitate comparison with human decision-making, we include the overall WTP estimates reported in \cite{MASIERO2015117} as an additional column.\footnote{As we will mention in Section~\ref{sec:discussion}, we have also compared the inflation-adjusted WTP scores, resulting into similar findings.} This allows us to assess the extent to which the models’ responses align with those observed in human participants.
+To contextualize the LLM WTP values, we include the overall reported WTP estimates of the human study \cite{MASIERO2015117} as an additional column.~\footnote{As we will mention in Section~\ref{sec:discussion}, we have also compared the inflation-adjusted WTP scores, resulting into similar findings.} This allows us to understand the LLM WTP values compared to those observed in human participants.
 The table should be interpreted as follows: a WTP of X for the view attribute indicates that the model is willing to pay HK\$ X more for a room with a harbour view compared to a city view.

-When comparing model-derived WTP estimates to human WTP for the view attribute, we observe that LLMs generally underestimate its importance in their final choices, with Llama~3.3~70B producing the closest estimate.
+When comparing model-derived WTP estimates to human WTP for the view attribute, we observe that LLMs generally put less weight on this attribute than the human participants from the reference study, with Llama~3.3~70B producing the closest estimate.
 A similar pattern emerges for the floor attribute: LLMs assign a lower WTP than human respondents.
-While humans value each additional floor at approximately HK\$22, all models fall substantially below this level, with Gemini-3-Pro providing the most human-like value.
+While humans value each additional floor at approximately HK\$22, all models fall substantially below this level.